 - The up-to-date housing supply position is set out in document SHBC007 (May 2021) and we note is proposed for inclusion in the Plan via Main Modification MM007 and MM009 (Annex 3 and 4 of SHBC0010).
 Main Modification MM008, however, still refers to the incorporation of the trajectory from SD025 (Appendix 1) replacing Table 4.7 of the Plan.
-The latest trajectory in SHBC007 should be used, notwithstanding our Client's concerns in relation to some elements of the trajectory, particularly with regard to proposed allocation 7HA at Newton-le-Willows. - 2.
+The latest trajectory in SHBC007 should be used, notwithstanding our Client's concerns in relation to some elements of the trajectory, which are detailed in questions 6, 9 and 10 below. - 2.
 We also note from Appendix 2 of SHBC007 that, upon the adoption of the Plan, the Council will only have a housing land supply of 4.6 years.
-Clearly this has implications upon the soundness of the Plan and would suggest that the Council urgently seek to allocate additional housing sites, capable of being delivered within the first 5 years of the Plan, in order to rectify the situation.
+Clearly this has implications for the soundness of the Plan and would suggest that the Council urgently seeks to allocate additional housing sites, capable of being delivered within the first 5 years of the Plan, in order to rectify the situation.